- Written by Arshad Mahmood

 The immigration solicitors at Sunrise Solicitors are experts in dealing with application for revocation of deportation order.
 The quality of our service is self-evident from the reviews of our clients about the service provided by our immigration lawyers.
 You can contact us if you are seeking legal help from immigration lawyers in London in relation to your application for revocation of deportation order and our immigration solicitors will provide you fast, friendly, reliable and professional immigration service.

 If instructed to represent you regarding your application for revocation of deportation order, we will do the following immigration casework for you:

-We will charge you a fee from £1,200.00 + VAT for our professional immigration services in relaiton to your application for revocation of deportation order.
+- We will charge you a fee from £1,200.00 + VAT for our professional immigration services in relation to your application for revocation of deportation order.
 The agreed fee will depend on the complexity of the matter and the casework involved in the matter.

-If you cannot afford to pay our fee in full at the time of instructing us in relation to your matter, you can pay half of the fee at the time of instrucing us and rest of the fee can be paid by monthly installments.
+- If you cannot afford to pay our fee in full at the time of instructing us in relation to your matter, you can pay half of the fee at the time of instructing us and rest of the fee can be paid by monthly installments.